barrax63/walletrandomizer/README.md

 1. **Random Mnemonic Generation**
    - Generates a random BIP39 mnemonic in **12 words** (default) or **24 words** using `--wordcount`.
-   - Supports **various languages** (English, Spanish, French, Italian, Japanese, Korean, Chinese Simplified, Chinese Traditional) via `--language`.
+   - Supports **various languages** (English, Spanish, French, Italian, Korean, Chinese Simplified, Chinese Traditional) via `--language`.

 2. **Multiple BIP Types**
    - Provide one or more derivation types in a comma-separated list, e.g. `bip84,bip49,bip44`, to derive addresses for each type from the same mnemonic.